moliver28/research-handbook/content/handbook/leadership/underperformance.md

 Looping in [Team Member Relations](/handbook/people-group/) early is essential.
 Team Member Relations can offer support, guidance, coaching, and partner with Legal to ensure compliance.
 Please be sure to align with your TMR Partner prior to delivering any formal action plan to team members.
 Formal action can include a Written Performance Letter, Verbal Warning, Written Warning, and a Performance Improvement Plan.
 Managers will partner with the team member relations group in the creation and delivery of any formal action.

-**Important**: While it’s never too early to involve Team Member Relations, if there are performance concerns without sustained improvement with informal manager lead coaching in place for 1 month or more, the TMR team should be looped in.
+**Important**: While it’s never too early to involve Team Member Relations, if there are performance concerns without sustained improvement following manager led coaching over the course of at least 1 month, loop in the TMR team.
 Reaching out to the TMR team is critical to managing underperformance, and not doing so within a reasonable timeframe ultimately impacts the manager's performance.
-Connecting with the TMR team ensures that feedback is being delivered in accordance with our [guidance for giving feedback](/handbook/people-group/guidance-on-feedback/) and  in accordance with local labor law and regulations in the location of each individual.
+Connecting with the TMR team ensures that feedback is being delivered in accordance with our [guidance for giving feedback](/handbook/people-group/guidance-on-feedback/) and within applicable local labor laws and regulations.
 ### Manager: Identify And Take Action As Early As Possible

 The important thing to remember as a manager is to immediately address signs of underperformance.
 Taking action sooner allows more time for coaching to be effective and successful.
 In the early stage of the process it is important to identify the reasons why team members might not be meeting expectations for their role.
 We do this by reviewing previous performance history, ensuring the team member has been taking sufficient PTO (Paid Time Off) and also checking in to ensure all is well in their personal life and providing appropriate support when needed.